 We’re delighted to award the inaugural Watertight Marketing Business Owner of the Year 2015 title to George Spence, MD of Redspot Self Storage.

 George was the very first person to sign-up for the Watertight Marketing Masterplan programme in 2013.
-He has since gone on to work with Accredited Consultant, Cheryl Crichton.
+He has since gone on to work with Certified Practitioner, Cheryl Crichton.
 Over that time, and this year in particular he has consistently demonstrated the values and virtues of a business owner that truly embraces the Watertight Marketing approach.

 Courage to make a big change…